-We’ve had brides coming to us with thoughts of downsizing their large wedding to an intimate one.
-With the coronavirus keeping us at home, we want to keep our loved ones safe.
-BUT we still want to have the wedding we dreamed of.
+We’ve had couples coming to us with thoughts of downsizing their large wedding to an intimate one.
+BUT they still want to have the wedding they dreamed of.
 The biggest question we’re getting is how can I downsize my wedding day while still making it feel special?

 LIVE STREAM THE WEDDING

 Some couples have waited so long to get married that they are planning on getting married no matter what.
-Whether family members can’t travel, they’re ill, they can’t afford to travel to the venue, or are otherwise tied up #cornaviurs , there are many reasons why live streaming is a great way to have our loved ones at our ceremony.
-A great way to keep everyone involved is to plan a zoom meeting (password protected) for your ceremony time and live stream the wedding to your loved ones.
+Whether family members can’t travel, they’re ill, they can’t afford to travel to the venue, or are otherwise tied up #coronavirus, there are many reasons why live streaming is a great way to have our loved ones at our ceremony.
+A great way for downsizing to an intimate wedding and how to keep it special is to plan a zoom meeting (password protected) for your ceremony time and live stream the wedding to your loved ones.
 According to Chip Dizard, a live stream expert, it’s best if a camera can be connected to a laptop and a wired internet connection.
 We also suggest leaving this in the hands of professionals so you don’t have to worry.
 Here are his professional tips on how to live stream your wedding.
 Your videographer can help out with this.
 Be sure to get the all clear with your wedding planner and any musicians that will be playing at the ceremony as well.

 If your original wedding date is a big priority for you, you can still get married on that date.
 Consider having one intimate ceremony with just you, your future husband, officiant, and close family and friends.
+It’s a great way for downsizing to an intimate wedding and how to keep it special.
 Plan for a larger ceremony with your entire guest list in the future where people can come together and celebrate your special time.
 You might be thinking, “how can I make the second ceremony special when we’ve already been married?”
 Great question.

 You want the first ceremony to be special, but you also want the second ceremony to be different so it doesn’t just feel like an assembly line.
 The first ceremony is more intimate and it’s the perfect time to write your own vows.
 You can have more traditional vows for the second ceremony.
-You can also add family readings and a group unity activity into your second ceremony.
+Add family readings and a group unity activity into your second ceremony.
 You can even ask a treasured family member to be the officiant at your second ceremony and invite important guests to be a part of the processional.
-Grandmas could be your flower girls!

 Another thing you can change up is your apparel on the days.
 Maybe you want to wear different shoes, veil options, or even alter your dress from one ceremony to the other.
 If your dress is made of tulle, think about having a tulle skirt for the second ceremony that is shorter or a blush color.
 If you want to wear your wedding dress as much as possible, GREAT!
 Keep it on and change up your hair or wear a veil!
 If you’ve been dying to wear those high heels but the mountain elopement of your first ceremony didn’t allow for it, whip them out for your second ceremony.